TheTrustedComputer/Four-The-Win/README.md

 My program and my Connect Four skills confirmed his analysis, and with perfect play, under the PopOut rules, the first player will win in at most eleven moves.
 Most code is original, but the algorithms used are not since they are profoundly relevant for a game solver.
 The only unoriginal code deals with 128-bit integers for boards too large to fit in 64 bits, which are taken from this repository: https://github.com/calccrypto/uint128_t

-Fully solving Power Up is doable but greatly slows down the search algorithm as the power discs or checkers increase the braching factor by a large margin.
+Fully solving Power Up is doable but greatly slows down the search algorithm as the power discs or checkers increase the branching factor by a large margin.
 Whereas in Pop Ten, there is no unique starting position.
 All possible combinations of dropping alternating discs row by row is required to completely solve this variant.

 ## Features
 Four the Win! can solve the original game as well as all four Hasbro variants mentioned above.
 It is impossible to play against it because that is not my original intention.